sreeram2001/Javascript-basics-note/Introduction/Basic-Syntax/basic.md

 **Why place it in Body Section** :

-Browser parses the file from top to bottom, if you put in head, browser may get busy in parsing the javascript code and will not render the contents of the browser page.
+Browser parses the file from top to bottom, if you put in head, browser may get busy in parsing the javascript code and will not render the contents of the browser page quickly.
-Making it unformtable for the user.
+Making it uncomformtable for the user.

 **console.log();** :